XBCreepinJesus/MMM-UKLiveTrainDepartures/README.md

 # MMM-UKLiveTrainDepartures

 A module for MagicMirror² showing the next *direct* trains calling at the destination from a given origin.
+Data is sourced from the [Transport API](https://www.transportapi.com/) and you [will need an account](#transport-api-setup) on there (free) to use their API data.
 Note this is not a journey planner - it can only show trains that both start and stop/terminate at given stations.

 >![](/screenshots/demo.png)<br>Next 4 trains to Reading from London Paddington.